jambooks/server/README.md

 # Server structure

-## config

-All the system configure lives here.

 ## controllers

 Most of the main business logic will be written in the controllers.
 Controllers are responsible for defining the main